Ringling Bros. and Barnum & Bailey Clown College

-Ringling Bros. and Barnum & Bailey Clown College (originally located in Venice, Florida, then relocated to Baraboo, Wisconsin and finally Sarasota, Florida) trained around 1,400 clowns in the "Ringling style" from its 1968 founding until its 1997 closure.
+Ringling Bros. and Barnum & Bailey Clown College was an American circus school which trained around 1,400 clowns in the "Ringling style" from its founding in 1968 until its closure in 1997.

 History

 Clown College was the brainchild of Irvin Feld, the owner of Ringling Bros. and Barnum & Bailey Circus, and longtime Ringling clown and front man Bill Ballantine.
 In 1968, Ringling had only a handful of clowns, most of them over fifty years of age.
-It was clear that these performers wouldn't be able to go on forever.
+It was clear that these performers would not be able to go on forever.
 But there was a dearth of suitable replacements at that time.
 So Feld decided to create a school to train a new generation in this ancient art form.

 Feld also saw the potential public relations opportunity in having a place that could become the Mecca of clowning in the United States.
 In addition, he wanted to use the school as another way of keeping his show more attractive to audiences than his competition, and have a place where he could guarantee getting an endless supply of new talent.

 Circus World was planned in September 1972 to have the clown college's campus on site.

 In 1984, after Feld's death, Kenneth Feld, his son, took over production of Feld Entertainment and the Ringling shows.
 In 1993, the clown college was moved from the Venice Arena to Baraboo, Wisconsin.
-He continued to operate the school through the 1997 session, and then closed Clown College because the needs of the show had changed.
-The school was no longer profitable, nor necessary, as clowning had moved back into the mainstream of performing arts.
-Also, with nearly fifteen hundred graduates, many of whom were teaching others the lessons they had learned, and with a home videotape produced by Ringling and made at Clown College in 1986 titled "Be A Clown," which featured many of the techniques used in the school's training sessions, Ringling Bros and Barnum & Bailey Circus officially discontinued their Clown College just shy of its 30th year.
+He continued to operate the school through the 1997 session, and then closed Clown College because it was no longer necessary: with nearly fifteen hundred graduates, many of whom were teaching others the lessons they had learned, and with a home videotape produced by Ringling and made at Clown College in 1986 titled "Be A Clown", which featured many of the techniques used in the school's training sessions, Ringling Bros and Barnum & Bailey Circus officially discontinued their Clown College just shy of its 30th year.